Discover what's on around Naracoorte

 REFUGEE WEEK

-Thursday, June 23 - Gather at Naracoorte Town Hall at 5pm to watch documentary film screening for Refugee Week, for more information email naracoorte@amrc.org.au
+Thursday, June 23, Naracoorte Town Hall, 5pm, watch documentary film screening for Refugee Week, for information email naracoorte@amrc.org.au

 SIMPLY SPINNING

-Tuesday, June 28 - all skill levels are welcome to attend and beginners are encouraged to learn, this meeting occurs monthly at Sheep's Back Museum, Naracoorte, more information is available on the Naracoorte Lucindale Council website.
+Tuesday, June 28, Sheep's Back Museum, Naracoorte, all skill levels welcome to attend, beginners encouraged to learn, information available on the Naracoorte Lucindale Council website.

 FIRST NATION FILMS